-However, with all guidelines, we can deviate from this advice.
+With all guidelines, we can deviate from this advice.
 Sometimes our goal is not to convey specific quantitative data, and the lack of accuracy in decoding is desired.
-As an example, let’s look at figure 6.6.
+As an example, let’s look at Figure 6.6.
 When looking at the pie chart on the left, it is relatively difficult to gauge the specific difference between the five slices.
 Looking at just the pie chart, we’d probably conclude that they are all about equal.
 However, if we look at the bar chart on the right, it’s relatively trivial to see the differences because we are using position on a common scale.
 Obviously, if we had confidence in the data its accuracy, the bar chart on the right is far easier to see the values and relationships.
 But, what if the data we have is from a small opinion survey?
 While we can calculate precise values, the differences in the values could easily be explained with sample error.
 In this case, we could justify using a less accurate method to communicate our data.

 Figure 6.6 Comparing Pie and Bar Charts [FILENAME 793725c06f006]